-Building officials and support staff are encouraged to become acquainted with CBSC's website (dgs.ca.gov/BSC) and the many educational resources available.
-All CBSC educational materials are available to download or print for department personnel, especially new hires.
+Building officials and support staff are also encouraged to become acquainted with the rest of CBSC's website (dgs.ca.gov/BSC) and the many educational Resources available.
+CBSC materials are available for department personnel-especially new hires-to download, print and view.